How Does Home Alarm Monitoring Work?

 - Professional monitoring: This type of home alarm monitoring provides professional assistance around-the-clock in the event your security system’s alarm is triggered.
-During an alarm, operators at the monitoring facility first contact the homeowner, and if they’re in danger or unavailable, they will then contact emergency services in your area.
+During an alarm event, operators at the monitoring facility will first contact the homeowner, and if they’re in danger or unavailable, they will then contact emergency services in your area.
 With professional monitoring, you’ll have to pay a monthly fee.

 - Alarm monitoring centers are places in which trained operators handle alarm events.
 These centers are sometimes staffed by in-house employees of home security providers.
 Sometimes they are third-party companies subcontracted by security companies, makers of personal medical alerts, and manufacturers of similar devices.

 Monitoring centers access information in the form of alerts or notifications that are prompted by your in-home sensors and detectors.
 They do not violate your privacy by granting operators indiscriminate access to your home’s devices.
 They only receive information when it warrants a call to action.

 The exact information available to operators depends on the components of your home security system and the type of monitoring service you subscribe to.
-For example, a robust system with environmental monitoring and lots of peripherals (smoke alarms, motion detectors, glass break sensors, water leak sensors, etc.) grants more opportunities for sending signals to monitoring centers.
+For example, a robust system with monitored peripherals (smoke alarms, motion detectors, glass break sensors, water leak sensors, etc.) grants more opportunities for sending signals to monitoring centers.

 As mentioned earlier, some home security companies have their own dedicated monitoring centers while others hire a third-party monitoring center to take care of it for them.
 One is not inherently better than the other.
 On one hand, in-house alarm monitoring centers can give a security company better control over aspects of employee training and system optimization.
 On the other hand, outsourcing this service may help a home security provider offer more effective monitoring plans at the most competitive rates.